What Is Contributory Negligence in Charlotte Truck Cases?

 Contributory negligence is a common law tort doctrine that completely bars plaintiffs from recovering damages if their own negligence was a proximate cause of their injuries.
 North Carolina’s adherence to this strict standard is reflected in N.C.
 Gen. Stat. § 1-139, originally enacted in 1887, which establishes that the burden of proving contributory negligence falls on the party asserting it as a defense.
 The trucking company or its insurer must prove that your negligence proximately contributed to the crash.

 In a Charlotte truck accident claim, the defense will scrutinize every action you took before and during the collision.
 Were you momentarily distracted?
 Did you fail to signal a lane change?
+Did you exceed the speed limit, even slightly?
 The trucking company’s legal team may use any detail to argue you share some fault.
-Even if the truck driver violated hours-of-service regulations or the trucking company failed to maintain its vehicle, any negligence on your part that proximately contributed could eliminate your entire claim.
+Even if the truck driver violated hours-of-service regulations or the trucking company failed to maintain its vehicle properly, any negligence on your part that proximately contributed could eliminate your entire claim under North Carolina fault rules.

 💡 Pro Tip: After any truck collision, avoid giving recorded statements to the trucking company’s insurer before consulting an attorney.
 Adjusters may use your words to build a contributory negligence defense against you.